breandan/breandan.github.io/_posts/2016-12-27-traveling-tales.md

   <figcaption><p><small>Back row: Mark (Uncle), Margaret (Mother), Breandan (yours truly).
 Front row: Grannie.</small></p></figcaption>
 </figure>

 From Dublin, we flew to Brussels for Devoxx Belgium early Monday morning.
-After landing in the pouring rain, taking a train in the wrong direction, taking a trolley in the wrong direction, running around like a madman, I arrived for my talk still dripping wet.
+After landing in the pouring rain, taking a train in the wrong direction, taking a trolley in the wrong direction, and running around like a madman, I arrived for my talk still dripping wet.
 It went okay, I probably should have spent less time delivering babies and prepared more.
 However I did learn a lot from other speakers, saw some old friends and made new ones there.

 Spent a weekend in Amsterdam, where I got a haircut and had a great steaming cup of hot-chocolate, made with real chocolate chips.
 Then we took a train back to Brussels (Charleroi, to my frustration) and flew to Vilnius for BuildStuff Lituania.
 There are a few small conferences in the world that are extremely high quality.
 BuildStuff is one of them, and the organizers donate all proceeds to charity.
 Go there, if you have the chance.